-When a student believes that their academic rights have been infringed or that they have been treated unjustly with respect to their academic program may seek a resolution of their concern.
+When a student believes their academic rights have been infringed or they have been treated unjustly with respect to their academic program they may seek a resolution of their concern.
 The student is entitled to a fair and impartial consideration of their case and the College has adopted procedures to ensure this.
 The student should take the following steps to seek a solution;

 In disputes over course requirements or instructions given to students on assessment procedures within a course, the written guidelines which lecturers provide to the students will be taken as definitive.

-1. Step One.
+- Step One.
 The problem shall first be discussed with the lecturer concerned or with their academic advisor (or class coordinator) in an informal consultation or conference.
-If a matter is raised with the Advisor (or class coordinator) it is expected that the advisor will take up the matter with the teacher concerned.

-✤ If appropriate a student may request a friend to undertake this consultation on their behalf.
-This conference must be undertaken immediately after the occurrence of the problem and no later than one month afterwards.

-✤ If a written statement of the problem is submitted by the student at this first step, then a written reply setting out any advice given will be provided by the teacher or academic advisor within three days.
+If a matter is raised with the advisor (or class coordinator) it is expected that the advisor will take up the matter with the teacher concerned. - If appropriate a student may request a friend to undertake this consultation on their behalf.
+This conference must be undertaken immediately after the occurrence of the problem and no later than one month afterwards. - If a written statement of the problem is submitted by the student at this

-2. Step Two.
-If the student is dissatisfied with the outcome of step 1 then the matter should next be discussed with the Department Chair or the Faculty Dean.

-✤ If a written statement of the problem was lodged with the teacher at step one, a copy of this statement and any response from the Lecturer or advisor needs to be shared with the Chair or the Faculty Dean.

-✤ If a written report is submitted by the student, the Chair or Faculty Dean shall reply within fifteen days.

-3. Step Three.
-If the student is dissatisfied with the outcome of Step 2 then the student may appeal within fifteen days to the Vice President for Academic Administration for a resolution of the problem.

-The student may request for the ٠ matter to be reviewed by a Grievance Committee comprising three faculty members and the VPAA, which shall evaluate the grievance and report on the matter to the student within fifteen days.
+- first step, then a written reply setting out any advice given will be provided by the teacher or academic advisor within three days. - Step Two.
+If the student is dissatisfied with the outcome of Step 1 then the matter should next be discussed with the Program Coordinator or the Faculty Dean. - If a written statement of the problem was lodged with the teacher at step one, a copy of this statement and any response from the lecturer or advisor needs to be shared with the Coordinator or the Faculty Dean. - If a written report is submitted by the student, the Coordinator or Faculty Dean shall reply within 15 days. - 3.
+Step Three.
+If the student is dissatisfied with the outcome of Step 2 then the student may appeal within 15 days to the Vice President for Academic Administration for a resolution of the problem. - ♦ The student may request for the matter to be reviewed by a Grievance Committee comprising three faculty members and the Vice President for Academic Administration, which shall evaluate the grievance and report on the matter to the student within 15 days.
 The decision of this committee shall be final.
-The committee shall be comprised of one member chosen by the Student, the Chair or Dean or their nominee and one faculty member chosen by the Vice President of Academic Administration.
-The VPAA shall serve as the Chair.
-The result of this review shall be given in writing to the student and shall be included in the permanent academic record
+The committee shall be comprised of one member chosen by the student, the Dean or their nominee and one faculty member chosen by the Vice President of Academic Administration.
+The Vice President for Academic Administration shall serve as the Chair.
+The result of this review shall be given in writing to the student and shall be included in the permanent academic record.

-Academic Honors
+Academic Excellence

-The following academic honors will be awarded to students who excel in their academic work at Mission College.
+The following academic recognition will be awarded to students who during the progress of their studies excel in their academic work at Mission College.

-- President's List.
-Students who complete a semester of study with a minimum of 12 semester hours, excluding S credits and Incomplete grades, and attain a gradepoint average of 3.75 and above will be acknowledged on the President's List. - Dean's List.
-Students who complete a semester of study with a minimum of 12 semester hours, excluding S credits and Incomplete grades, and attain a grade point average between 3.50 - 3.74, will be acknowledged on the Dean's List. - 3.
-Chair's List.
-Students who complete a semester of study with a minimum of 12 semester hours excluding S credits and Incomplete, and attain a grade point average between 3.24 3.49, will be acknowledged on the Chair's List.
+- 1. President's List.
+Students who complete a semester of study with a minimum of 12 semester hours, excluding S credits and Incomplete grades, and attain a grade-point average of 3.75 and above will be acknowledged on the President's List. - Dean's List.
+Students who complete a semester of study with a minimum of 12 semester hours, excluding S credits and Incomplete grades, and attain a grade point average between 3.50 3.74, will be acknowledged on the Dean's List.